The Difference between the Left and Right Invariant Extended Kalman Filter: Simulation Results

 \subsection{Reset Step Ablation Study}

 The reset step is a key component in the equivalence proof.
-The original papers on the EKF \cite{Barrau_2017} and TFG-IEKF \cite{barrau2022geometry} do not include the reset step, relying instead on the underlying parallelism of a Lie group for the reset.
+The original papers on the IEKF \cite{barrauInvariantExtendedKalman2017} and TFG-IEKF \cite{barrauGeometryNavigationProblems2023} do not include the reset step, relying instead on the underlying parallelism of a Lie group for the reset.
 Without the reset step, then the Left- and Right- variants of the IEKF are certainly not equivalent, and it is of interest to consider what difference in performance is present in this case.
 It is also of interest to ask whether the reset step improves the performance of the filter in general.
 In this section, we conduct an ablation study to investigate the effect of the reset step on the performance of the IEKF.

 We implement the L-IEKF and R-IEKF with and without the reset step.
 Results are shown in Fig.~\ref{fig:reset_step_ablation}.
 Broadly, the filters have similar responses and asymptotic performance, however, there are several important differences in the details.
 Consider the top left plot Fig.~\ref{fig:reset_step_ablation} showing rotational error.
 Here, the L-IEKF (the filter that matches the error symmetry to the measurement symmetry as is often recommended in the literature) demonstrates a significant improvement in performance during the transient (the first 15s of the response).
 The two algorithms with reset have identical responses (as expected) while the Right-IEKF (that opposes the error and measurement symmetry) performs worse.
 These results have been consistently replicated for a range of different scenarios and data and the authors believe that this reflects a substantive behaviour, although we only have empirical evidence for this.
 After the initial transient period, however, the algorithms that implement the reset step benefit from the improved stochastic properties of the modified covariance update.
-This effect has been noted in prior studies \cite{mueller2017covariance} and while the authors have chosen parameters for this simulation that emphasise the effect, we have never seen an IEKF or EqF filter implemented without reset outperform a filter implemented with reset in the asymptotic phase of the response.
+This effect has been noted in prior studies \cite{muellerCovarianceCorrectionStep2017, markleyErrorCovarianceResetMultiplicative2023} as well.
 The observations that are most striking in the attitude are replicated to a lesser degree across the other state variables, including position and velocity.
 Similar trends are observed in the ANEES values.

 The authors hypothesise that the initial performance advantage for the L-IEKF in the transient is related to the fact that the measurement noise in GPS lies in a linear space $\R^3$ and the Bayesian fusion step of the EKF is globally exact on Euclidean space when the error and measurement symmetries are matched.
 The reset step introduces coupling and nonlinearities into this update step due to the remapping of the covariance.
 We believe that during the transient when the error is very large, the benefit of the globally exact fusion outweighs the benefit of the stochastic correction of the reset.
 However, during the asymptotic phase, the Bayesian fusion in local coordinates does not incur the same performance loss and the benefit of the reset step dominates.
 We have not obtained empirical or analytic evidence to support this hypothesis at this time.